Fish Wasting Disease

 Fish wasting diseases can be classified into several types based on the causative pathogens.
 These include viral fish wasting disease, bacterial fish wasting disease, parasitic fish wasting disease, and fungal fish wasting disease.
 Understanding the different types of fish wasting diseases is vital for accurate diagnosis and targeted treatment.

-See also Cauliflower Disease Fish
+See also Swim Bladder Disease Betta Fish

 Viral Fish Wasting Disease